WHAT IS THE PATIENT DRIVEN PAYMENT MODEL (PDPM)?

 - Reduce administrative burden on providers

-- Improve SNF payments without increasing total Medicare payments
+- Improve skilled nursing facility payments without increasing total Medicare payments

 While RUG-IV categorized patients into a single, volume-driven case-mix group, PDPM focuses on the individualized needs, characteristics, and goals of each patient.

-Experts have noted that in order to maximize reimbursement with the implementation of PDPM, facilities will need to shift the emphasis on therapy volume to more comprehensive care that includes therapy, nursing, and non-therapy ancillaries.
+Experts have noted that in order to maximize PDPM reimbursement rates with these changes, facilities needed to shift the emphasis on therapy volume to more comprehensive care that includes therapy, nursing, and non-therapy ancillaries.
 This lends itself to potentially more complex, higher acuity case mixes that may require a strategic shift in focus for facilities to remain fiscally healthy and dedicated to providing the best possible care for patients.

-Now that PDPM has been implemented, facilities are executing their plans to meet all the requirements and optimize reimbursement.
-Leveraging technology during this shift can help you manage your staff’s development and standardize your processes.
+Now that PDPM has been implemented, skilled nursing facilities are executing their plans to meet all the requirements and optimize PDPM reimbursement.
+Leveraging technology during this shift and utilizing PDPM training for nurses can help you manage your staff’s development and standardize your processes.

 Do you have all the tools needed to successfully thrive throughout the regulatory changes?
-Relias has compiled several resources to aid in your quest to prepare for PDPM.
+Relias has compiled several resources to aid in your quest to prepare for compliance with the patient driven payment model PDPM.
+Use the resources below to ensure that your practice is following the PDPM guidelines!

-To help your organization maintain compliance with PDPM, we have put together a resource toolkit that contains more than 5 white papers, webinars, guides, and more.
+To help your organization meet or maintain compliance with PDPM, we have put together a resource toolkit that contains more than 5 white papers, webinars, guides, and more.

 PDPM Series Part 1: Laying the Foundation